sharqawycs/sharqawycs/README.md

 # Heyy!

-This GitHub looks _empty_?

-Most of my projects are private because they’re **_closed-source_**.
-That includes startup code, tools I built for myself, and experiments I’m not ready to share yet.
-Some of them handle sensitive data, and some are part of bigger products I’m still working on.
+Most of my projects are **private** — startups, personal tools, and experiments.

-If you’re _curious_ about what I’ve built, or wanna collaborate, just <a target="_blank" href="mailto:sharqawycs@gmail.com">DM me.</a> I’ve got demos, writeups, and code I can share privately.
+Curious or want to collaborate? <a target="_blank" href="mailto:sharqawycs@gmail.com">DM me.</a> I can share demos and code privately.

-I’m also into cognitive science, neuroscience, and how tech can be used to build better tools for different kinds of minds.
-It’s a _long-term goal_.
-For now, I’m just putting in the reps and building the foundation.
+I’m also exploring cognitive science, neuroscience, and building tech for different kinds of minds.

 ---